sumit2011/sumit2011.github.io/javascript/index.md

 console.log(rectangleArea(5, 7)) // Prints undefined
 ```
 ### Helper function
 We can also use the return value of a function inside another function.
-These functions being called within another function are often referred to as helper functions.
+These functions being called within another function are often referred to as **helper functions**.
 ```javascript
 function multiplyByNineFifths(number) {
 return number * (9/5);